Two rolls of TXP 220, Xtol 1+1.

 Joerg (via Mark) finds the great links again: Laurence Demaison’s B&W works are as unlike the typical wannabe-Weston or faux-HCB Leica-foto fare as you’re likely to find.
 And quite devoid of anything obvious that would tag them as made in 2005, 1955, 1895… I’d happily accept her work as an example of how new B&W need not be derivative or nostalgic or even self-consciously “new.”
 I am entirely delighted with it….

-Joerg also points out that back in January, when I was swooning over my new Rolleinar 3 and talking about Steve Pyke, Pyke was assuming the staff position vacated by the late Richard Avedon over at The New Yorker.
+Joerg also notes that back in January, when I was swooning over my new Rolleinar 3 and talking about Steve Pyke, Pyke was assuming the staff position vacated by the late Richard Avedon over at The New Yorker.
 Pyke’s a natural choice: impeccable cred, a history of highbrow celebrity portraiture, and almost always working in black and white.

 Pyke’s technique (both mechanical and, apparently, psychological) mirrors that of Avedon in many ways: the Rolleiflex, the flat-colored fabric backdrop, the natural light, the gentle direction.
 You can see Pyke at work in some video clips on ZoneZero — compare to the takes of Avedon’s masterclass session in the documentary Richard Avedon: Darkness and Light.